The ICHOM team is pleased to announce that site recruitment for our Inflammatory Bowel Disease Outcomes Community is now open.

 How to apply

-- Contact Elizabeth Maclean (Implementation Project Leader) at firstname.lastname@example.org schedule an information session and receive the application form.
+- Contact Elizabeth Maclean (Implementation Project Leader) at firstname.lastname@example.org to schedule an information session and receive the application form.

 The International Consortium for Health Outcomes Measurement (ICHOM) is a non-profit organization founded by three esteemed institutions (Harvard Business School, The Boston Consulting Group and Karolinska Institute) with the purpose of transforming health care systems by measuring and reporting patient outcomes in a standardized way, and by driving adoption and reporting of these measures worldwide.